Janakkala: Notable sites

-The most significant landmarks and attractions in Janakkala form an interesting collection of history, nature, and culture.
-One of the most well-known sites is the Church of Saint Lawrence, which is the last medieval stone church in the Häme region, built in the early 1500s.
-The eastern end of the church still displays the coats of arms of the Tott noble family, and it also serves as a venue for various cultural events.
+One site in Janakkala is the Church of Saint Lawrence, which is the last medieval stone church in the Häme region, built in the early 1500s.
+The eastern end of the church still displays the coats of arms of the Tott noble family.

-Hakoisten hillfort is another important historical landmark; in the Middle Ages, it was a significant refuge and fortress.
-Visitors can still sense the atmosphere of history around the hillfort and explore its ruins.

-The Laurinmäki nature and cultural area combines nature and history.
-The area includes a tenant farmer museum, nature trails, and a summer café, and hosts events throughout the year, such as the traditional Christmas opening.
+The Laurinmäki nature and cultural area contains a tenant farmer museum, nature trails, and a summer café, and hosts events throughout the year, such as the traditional Christmas opening.

-Puuhamaa is a well-known water park in Janakkala offering diverse activities for families with children, including water slides, boating, motor tracks, and go-karting.
+Puuhamaa is a water park in Janakkala offering water slides, boating, motor tracks, and go-karting.
 It is a popular tourist destination enjoyed by people of all ages.

-Kalpalinna is an all-season skiing and biking center located in Turenki, featuring versatile slopes and services.
-It attracts visitors who enjoy outdoor sports from near and far.
+Kalpalinna is an all-season skiing and biking center located in Turenki.

-Additionally, Janakkala has the Ida Aalberg Museum dedicated to the famous Finnish actress, as well as several nature trails like the Kiipula mountain biking route and Vanajavesi kayaking routes, providing experiences for nature enthusiasts.
+Additionally, Janakkala has the Ida Aalberg Museum dedicated to the famous Finnish actress, as well as several nature trails like the Kiipula mountain biking route and Vanajavesi kayaking routes.

-The Janakkala church village environment, with its medieval buildings, cultural cafés, and events, is also an important attraction in the area.
-Together, these sights make Janakkala a diverse destination where history, culture, and nature meet.